OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 Let's try if we can pull that off with a script...<br>

-- Go through the IAT and select the addresses that go to a stub (idientified via the address)
+- Go through the IAT and select the addresses that goes to a stub (idientified via the address-range [within user code])
 - Find a CALL to that stub via a searchpattern
 - Push the return address of that CALL on the stack
 - Modify EIP to point to the stub